 - Federal Minimum Wage: Baseline Standard.
 The federal minimum wage, established by the Fair Labor Standards Act (FLSA), serves as the baseline wage for non-exempt employees nationwide.
 The current federal minimum wage stands at $7.25 per hour.

 - State Minimum Wage: Responding to Local Conditions.
-Twenty-five states and the District of Columbia have established their own minimum wage laws, which must be equal to or higher than the federal minimum wage.
-These state minimum wages often exceed the federal rate, aiming to align with the cost of living and labor market conditions within their respective jurisdictions.
+Multiple states and the District of Columbia have established their own minimum wage laws.
+These state minimum wages often exceed the federal rate.
+Their goal is to align the cost of living and labor market conditions within their respective jurisdictions.

 - Municipal Minimum Wage: Adapting to Local Needs.
-A growing number of cities and counties have also implemented their own minimum wage limits, often higher than both state and federal minimum wage rates.
+A growing number of cities and counties have also implemented their own minimum wage limits.
+Typically, in urban or city limits where the standard rate is higher than both state and federal minimum wage rates.
 These municipal-level minimum wages reflect the unique economic circumstances of specific localities.

 In addition to these three tiers, the minimum wage that employers in the US must pay their employees can also be affected by other factors.
 This includes age, disability, and certain job exemptions and special cases.
 More on this below.